Here at AeroTime we’ve gathered data and compiled a list of the world’s top 10 biggest commercial aircraft in 2023.

 Airbus A380-800 had 14 customers in total and 251 firm orders.

-Emirates, with 119 A380s in its fleet, is the main operator of this aircraft.
+Emirates, with 104 A380s in its fleet, is the main operator of this aircraft.
 As of March 2023, Air France has formally announced the retirement of its entire A380 fleet.
-In 2023, Lufthansa plans to reintroduce four A380s, which will be based in Munich.
+In October 2023, Lufthansa reintroduced four A380s, that are now based in Munich.